Oghma-Infinium/Ascensio/README.md

 ## Credits and Thanks

-- _YOU_ for reading this.
+- _YOU_ for reading this!
 - Curly for the original iteration of Ascensio.
-- Aljo for being a loser.
+- Aljo for being a loser :)
+- JustThatKing for his wonderful visual academy that jumpstarted this list.
 - Bethesda Game Studios.
 - ElminsterAU and the xEdit team
 - Noggog for Mutagen and Synthesis.